BOLTZZ/R/R Fundamentals/Probability.md

 expected_value_with_1000_draws = 1000 * ((17 * p_green) + (-1 * p_not_green))
 # Compute the standard error of the sum of 1,000 outcomes
 standard_error_with_1000_draws = sqrt(1000) * abs(17 - -1) *  sqrt(p_green * p_not_green)
+# Compute the standard error of the average of 1,000 outcomes
+standard_error_average = abs(17 - -1) *  sqrt(p_green * p_not_green)/sqrt(1000)
 ```
 Properties:
-* The expected value of the sum of random variables (the dataset) is the sum of the expected values of indivual random variables.
+1. The expected value of the sum of random variables (the dataset) is the sum of the expected values of indivual random variables.
-* The expected value of a random variable * non-random constant is that variable's expected value * non-random constant.
+2. The expected value of a random variable * non-random constant is that variable's expected value * non-random constant.
+E[aX] = a * E[X]
+* Because of the above 2 properties, the expected value of the average of the draws from a dataset is the expected value of the dataset.
+3. The square of the SE of the sum of the independent random variables is the sum of the square of the SE for each random variable.
+4. The SE of a random variable * non-random constant is the SE * non-random constant.
+* Because of the above 2 properties, the SE of the average independent draws from the same dataset is the standard deviation of the dataset divide by the square root of n (SE = sd(dataset)/sqrt(n))
+5. If X is a normally distributed randon variable and a and b are non-random constants then, a * X + b is also a normally distributed ranomd variable.

+  Law of Large Numbers or the Law of Averages:

+  As the number of n draws increases the SE becomes very small (since there is more data to estimate on).
+Once, n is very large the SE is practically 0 and the average of the draws converges to the average of the dataset.

+* The CLT only applies to only approximately normaly distributed datasets.
+Also, the number of values needed can vary to only 10 to as large as 1 million.
+And, the chance of succes can't be that small for the CLT (to use CLT in R use pnorm()).
+The Poisson distribution would be better in these cases.